 Then why don’t we just do it?
 If we know recognition will motivate and engage our employees, which in turn will help our companies, what’s stopping us?
 Well, I’ve worked for my share of companies over the years, so I know that sometimes it’s not always the easiest thing to do for a variety of reasons, which could include:

-Managers don’t understand how to recognise
+Managers don’t understand how to recognize

 You don’t have a recognition budget